ericmasiello/javascript-101/slides.md

 - DOM is techncially not part of the JavaScript language.
 Its part of the browser

+--

+## DOM: Document Object Model

+> Essentially, the DOM is an internal data structure managed by web browsers that represents what is in the web page.
+It takes **HTML**, **CSS**, and instructions written in **JavaScript** to decide what it should display at any moment.

 ---

 ## `document` object

  - Browser exposes the DOM to JavaScript via the `document` object
- - Most of what you do with client-side JavaScript revolves around manipulating the DOM via the `document` object
+ - Most client-side JavaScript involves manipulating the DOM via the `document` object

  ```js
 // Create a <p> node